dotnet/docs-maui/docs/migration/renderer-to-handler.md

 The handler also implements the Actions defined in the property mapper dictionary.
 Each Action is executed in response to a property changing on the cross-platform control, and is a `static` method that requires handler and cross-platform control instances as arguments.
 In each case, the Action calls methods defined on the native control.

-The property mapper, in addition to simplifying how .NET MAUI handles `PropertyChanged` events, also provides more extensibility options.
-For more information, see [Customize controls with handlers](~/user-interface/handlers/customize.md).

 ## Register the handler

 A custom control and its handler must be registered with an app, before it can be consumed.
 This should occur in the `CreateMauiApp` method in the `MauiProgram` class in your app project, which is the cross-platform entry point for the app: